Val Doonican

-The Val Doonican Show, his self-titled variety program featured his singing and a selection of guests, and had a long and successful run on BBC Television from 1965 to 1986.
+The Val Doonican Show, his eponymous variety programme, featured his singing and a selection of guests, and it had a long and successful run on BBC Television from 1965 to 1986.
 Doonican won the Variety Club of Great Britain's BBC-TV Personality of the Year award three times.

-Early life and career
+Early years

 Doonican was born on 3 February 1927 in Waterford, Ireland, the youngest of the eight children of Agnes (née Kavanagh) and John Doonican.
 He was from a musical family and played in his school band from the age of six.

 When his father died in 1941, the teenage Doonican had to leave De La Salle College Waterford to get factory jobs fabricating steel and making orange and grapefruit boxes.

+Early career

 He began to perform in his hometown, often with his friend Bruce Clarke, and they had their first professional engagement as a duo in 1947.

 Doonican appeared in a summer season at Courtown Harbour, County Wexford.
 He was soon featured on Irish radio, sometimes with Clarke, and appeared in Waterford's first-ever television broadcast.